 Under criterion 3 of the qualification criteria, the educational level of your qualification will be assessed against the current level expected of an Australian graduate, as defined by the AQF:

 The NMBA uses the AQF to benchmark international qualifications against Australian qualifications.
 The AQF is the national policy for regulated qualifications in Australian education and training.
 It incorporates the qualifications from each Australian education and training sector into a single comprehensive national qualifications framework.

 As part of the assessment process, each overseas qualification is assessed to determine its educational level relative to the AQF framework.

 The AQF level is an indication of the relative complexity, depth of achievement and autonomy required to show a qualification achievement, with AQF level 1 representing the lowest complexity and level 10 the highest.

 More information about the AQF and its alignment with international qualifications frameworks is available at the Australian Qualifications Framework website.

 The table below gives an indicative guideline for AQF equivalence.
 Please note this is a guideline only and may differ for certain education institutions.

-Where your qualification leading to registration does not meet all eight qualification criteria, we will take into account any relevant subsequent nursing and/or midwifery qualifications that may allow you to meet the requirements for registration or referral to bridging.
+Where your qualification leading to registration does not meet all three qualification criteria, we will take into account any relevant subsequent nursing and/or midwifery qualifications that may allow you to meet the requirements for registration or referral to bridging.

 It is important that you submit documentation for all relevant qualifications you hold that may be able to contribute to the outcome of your application.